-Division of Land Resources To review files on mining activities and sedimentation and erosion control in the N.C.
-Division of Land Resources, call (919) 707-9200.
+- To review files on mining activities, dams, sedimentation and erosion control and stormwater in the N.C.
+Division of Energy, Mineral and Land Resources, call (919) 707-9200.

 Files no longer found in DENR On-site wastewater files are now at the N.C.
 Department of Health and Human Services in Raleigh at (919) 733-2895.

 Regulation of the handling and storage of radioactive materials at the state Radiation Protection Section is now in the N.C.
 Department of Health and Human Services in Raleigh at (919) 571-4141

 Additional files related to the permitted community can be found at DENR's seven regional offices.
 To inquire if records exist in the regional office, please complete the following form (Word) and submit to the regional office nearest you.
 To view files at these locations, it is recommended that you call ahead of time to make sure that a librarian will be available to assist you.
 If you make an appointment to review files, be sure to inquire about payment of fees, directions to buildings, parking and visitor passes.

 - Where are the department's regional offices and how do I contact them?